 The vast majority of the respondents (98%) considered that the absence of litter is the main factor (51%) or an important factor (47%) that influences the decision of tourists to visit a particular beach.
-Similarly most respondents (96%) agreed that the importance of a clean and high quality coastal environment is extremely significant (69%) or very important (27%) for tourism branding.

-Clearly any reduction in tourist revenue due to marine litter could have a detrimental effect on coastal economies, particularly as tourism often contributes disproportionately high revenues to coastal economies (Mouat et al, 2010).
+Similarly Clearly any reduction in tourist revenue due to marine litter could have a detrimental effect on coastal economies, particularly as tourism often contributes disproportionately high revenues to coastal economies (Mouat et al, 2010).